 Church Planter - Korowai People, Indonesia

 Jimi labors alongside two American families among the Northern Korowai people in Papua Indonesia's Asmat region.
-He is originally from Papua's highlands, but has now been serving the Lord in the lowland swamps for several years in order to reach this remote tribe with the gospel.
+He is originally from Papua's highlands but has now been serving the Lord in the lowland swamps for several years to reach this remote tribe with the gospel.
 Jimi is married to Perin.

 Testimony of Conversion

 “I am deeply aware that my salvation is only by the kind hand of our Lord Jesus Christ.
-I am a sinner who is full of transgressions and sins, yet by the mercy of God, a God of love and grace, I am saved and was bought at such an expensive price – by the very blood of Jesus Christ himself, who died and was crucified for me.
-I am grateful to know from the Word of God that my salvation is not gained from my own efforts, but only because of His love directed towards me.
-Even long before I was formed, God himself prepared the way for my salvation and my escape from sin, “For God so loved the world, that He gave His only begotten Son, that whosoever believeth in him should not perish but have everlasting life" (John 3:16).
-This is why my heart has been captured by love, to serve God for life.” - Jimi Weyato’s testimony, 2010.
+I am a sinner who is full of transgressions and sins, yet by the mercy of God, a God of love and grace, I am saved and was bought at such a high price – by the very blood of Jesus Christ himself, who died and was crucified for me.
+I am grateful to know from the Word of God that my salvation was not gained from my efforts, but only because of His love directed towards me.
+Long before I was formed, God prepared the way for my salvation, and my escape from sin: “For God so loved the world, that He gave His only begotten Son, that whosoever believeth in him should not perish but have everlasting life" (John 3:16), and this is why my heart has been captured by love, to serve God for life.” — Jimi Weyato’s testimony, 2010.

 Jimi is 32 years old, the son of Yanom and Nare Wonda, from the Tolikara region west of the inland Papuan city of Wamena.
 He is from the Western Dani tribe and is the sixth of eight siblings.
 He is the son of a faithful pastor, who recently died.
 After hearing the news of his father’s death, Jimi chose to stay and minister in the interior.
 He said, “I know where my father is, and I have living souls to care for here.
 My father would want me to stay here to bless the Korowai.
 So I will stay.”

-When asked about his occupation, Jimi states simply, “Servant of God.”
-Before Jimi left all to serve God in a very difficult place, he had a highly coveted job at the Freeport Mine in Timika.
+When asked about his occupation, Jimi states, “Servant of God.”
+Before Jimi left all to serve God in a tough place, he had a highly coveted job at the Freeport Mine in Timika.
 However, in spite of a good job and good pay, Jimi did not feel satisfied.
-When he was younger he had made a vow to serve God all the days of his life, and his heart remained restless until he obeyed.
+When he was younger, he had made a vow to serve God all the days of his life, and his heart remained restless until he obeyed.

 Several years before, Jimi had sought his fortune searching for precious sandalwood in the southern swamps among the Asmat peoples.
-Trekking through difficult terrain he had gotten lost in miles of lowland marsh when it began to rain and rain.
+Trekking through steep terrain, he had gotten lost in miles of lowland marsh when it began to rain and rain.
 That first night, with the light fading and the water rising, Jimi slept on a fallen tree trunk, but when the water rose to his waist and threatened to carry him away, he climbed up a coconut tree and hung there until morning.
 The next day he tried to trek back the way he had come, but he became more confused and lost.
-The increased water levels changed the appearance of the landscape beyond recognition.
-A second miserable night in the swamp followed.
-A nearby village had sent out search parties, but had all turned back.
-On the third day he emerged like a ghost, dehydrated and barely strong enough to walk.
+The increased water levels changed the appearance of the landscape beyond recognition and a second miserable night in the swamp followed.
+A nearby village had sent out search parties but had all turned back.
+On the third day, he emerged like a ghost, dehydrated and barely strong enough to walk.
 The locals had already given him up for dead.